Peripli/specification/api.md

 ##### Body

-The body MUST be a valid JSON Object.
-Each resource API in this document should include a relevant example.
+The body MUST provide the same data and structure that is used for creating an entity of this resource type.

-All fields are OPTIONAL.
-Fields that are not provided, MUST NOT be changed.
-Fields that are explicitly supplied a `null` value MUST be nulled out provided that they are not mandatory for the resource type.
+Labels that are managed by the Service Manager (or a plugin) SHOULD not be provided by the client.
+If they are provided, the Service Manager SHOULD ignore them.

 #### Response